JakubMiga/JakubMiga/README.md

 # About me
 Hi my name is Jakub and I am 24 years old.
 I graduated from the Cracow University of Economics with a degree in engineering, majoring in management and production engineering.
 I became interested in the subject of testing a few months before graduation.
 At that time I was gaining knowledge about manual testing of software and the necessary technical background.
 I decided to develop in this direction because I enjoy working on projects from a technical and quality perspective.
 I gain knowledge from courses, attending webinars on testing topics and testing on crowdtesting platforms.
 Working with data, documentation and a pro-quality approach is my forte.
 I am motivated and determined to self-develop and expand my qualifications.
 # Tech Skills
-* Knowledge of the ISTQB syllabus.
+* Knowledge of the ISTQB syllabus
 * Basic SQL
 * Basic Python
 * HTML / CSS
 * Experience and Knowledge of Agile and Scrum methogology
 * Testing API
+* Linux
 # Tools
 * Git
 * DevTools